lightrao/foundry-fund-me-f24/README.md

 ```

 this allow foundry to run commands directly on your machine.
-add fund and withdraw function to the script file, we can run script with command:
+add `fund` and `withdraw` contract to the script file, we can run script with command:

 ```bash
 source .env